udgsg/Hackathon2021/README.md

 10:00 - 10:05 AM: Remark on **Misinformation** from GSG President Samantha E. Bingaman.

 10:05 - 11:00 AM: Project descriptions and team assembly.
-It is important to join the event on time to hear all the project pitches and assure you can work on the project of your choosing and that suits your abilities and skills.
+It is important to join the event on time to hear all the project pitches and assure you can work on the project of your choice and that suits your abilities and skills.

 11:00 - 12:30 PM: Work in groups.
 Each group will have a designated zoom chat room and designated mentors.